How To Exfoliate Your Face And Body: A Handy Guide

 • Avoid exfoliating if you have wounds, cuts, or sunburns.

-Exfoliating your skin can help you obtain soft, fresh, and beautiful skin.
+Exfoliating helps remove dead skin, making you look soft, fresh, and beautiful.
 Your skin’s cell turnover slows down as you become older, making it appear damaged and worn out.
 Exfoliation revitalizes your dull, aged skin.
 It also allows skin care products like moisturizers and serums to penetrate deeper into the skin.

 Scrubbing away dead skin also helps to avoid acne, excess sebum, and other skin problems.
 To avoid side effects like burning and irritation, do a patch test before using any exfoliating products, especially chemical exfoliants.
 Consult your dermatologist to learn which exfoliating products are best for your skin type.